ignatandrei/console_to_saas/Chapter07/readme.md

 Create a new web project and use the existing functionality in the ``ContractExtractor`` project.
 The application must be converted to a web application (eventually, a mobile application should be ready also).
 The web application should allow manage multiple client and be [multi-tenant](https://en.wikipedia.org/wiki/Multitenancy) enabled.

-Authentication mechanism should allow to have one or more ways to identify users (either username + password, either via a third provider, like Google / Facebook, either via an integrated provider, like Azure Active Directory / Okta).
+An authentication mechanism should allow having one or more ways to identify users (either username + password, either via a third provider, like Google / Facebook, either via an integrated provider, like Azure Active Directory / Okta).

 The zip files can be uploaded and processed on the web.
-But, for the local files, the architecture should be somehow different: You may think about an agent that works on local, monitors the local file system and uploads data to the web to be processed.
-This will allow to have access to local resources and process on the web.
+But, for the local files, the architecture should be somehow different: You may think about an agent that works on local, monitors the local file system, and uploads data to the web to be processed.
+This will allow us to have access to local resources and processes on the web.

 ## Code